obrl-soil/slga/README.md

 slga
 ====

-slga offers the ability to download geosgraphic subsets of raster data from the Soil and Landscape Grid of Australia.
+slga offers the ability to download geographic subsets of raster data from the Soil and Landscape Grid of Australia.

 Installation
 ------------